|

 Culture: on Sabouraud‘s

 medium - can detect the pathogenic fungal species.
+Treatment of T. Corporis Topical Preparations Mild solitary lesion: may

 need only topical antifungal preparation such as Tolnaftate or imidazole